jurgenhufken/Chord-Progression-App/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This is a personal hobby project, but contributions are welcome!
+If you have ideas for:
+- New presets or patterns
+- UI/UX improvements
+- Bug fixes or optimizations
+- Feature suggestions

+Feel free to open an issue or pull request.

 ## 📄 License

-MIT License - feel free to use this project for any purpose.
+MIT License - feel free to fork, modify, and use for your own projects!

-## 🎵 Use Cases

-- **Songwriting**: Quickly sketch chord progressions
-- **Music Production**: Export to DAW for full production
-- **Practice**: Learn and practice chord progressions
-- **Teaching**: Demonstrate chord theory
-- **AI Integration**: Perfect for AI-assisted composition
+## 💬 Feedback

+If you use this tool and find it helpful (or have suggestions), I'd love to hear about it!
+This started as a personal need, but I hope it can be useful to others as well.

 ## 🙏 Acknowledgments

 Built with:
 - [Tone.js](https://tonejs.github.io/) - Web Audio framework
-- Modern web standards (ES6+, CSS Grid)
+- Modern web standards (ES6+, CSS Grid, Canvas API)

 ---

+*For now, it's just a hobby project — but one I hope can be useful to others as well.* 🎵

 **Made for musicians, by musicians** 🎹